o0101/Blogfolio/README.md

 #### [![version](https://img.shields.io/npm/v/selector-generalization.svg?label=&color=0080FF)](https://github.com/crislin2046/selector-generalization/releases/latest) ![npm downloads](https://img.shields.io/npm/dt/selector-generalization)

-**Selector-Generalization** is a package of JavaScript utils to generalize a set of CSS selectors to a single selector that matches them all.
+**Selector-Generalization** is novel algorithm for data collection exposed as a package of JavaScript utils to generalize a set of CSS selectors to a single selector that matches them all.
 Useful for picking columns of data from a view and for mapping the structure of web apps to use as data sources or for automation.

 ## [Web Development](https://github.com/crislin2046/portfolio/blob/master/README.md#web-development)